p-project/p-platform/README.md

 ## Deployment

-Build the application for production :
+Build the application for production:

 ```bash
 npm run build